Unpacking Student Engagement within Higher Education

 See our free infographic for additional student engagement statistics.

-graphic with acedemics items Dimensions of Student Engagement
+Dimensions of Student Engagement in Higher Education

 Cognitive

-Courses that stimulate cognitive engagement often incorporate interactive discussions, problem-solving activities, and projects that encourage students to apply theoretical knowledge to real-world scenarios.
+Courses that stimulate cognitive engagement often incorporate interactive discussions, problem-solving activities and projects that encourage students to apply theoretical knowledge to real-world scenarios.
 Additionally, the integration of technology and collaborative learning platforms can enhance cognitive engagement by providing students with dynamic, immersive learning experiences.

-Bloom’s taxonomy provides a popular model for faculty and co-curricular program leaders to develop learning outcomes.
-Developed in 1956 by Benjamin Bloom with collaborators Max Englehart, Edward Furst, Walter Hill, and David Krathwoh, the taxonomy is composed of six categories—each of which is progressively more challenging than the last as learners expand and deepen their learning:
+Bloom's taxonomy provides a popular model for faculty and co-curricular program leaders to develop learning outcomes.
+Developed in 1956 by Benjamin Bloom with collaborators Max Englehart, Edward Furst, Walter Hill and David Krathwoh, the taxonomy is composed of six categories—each of which is progressively more challenging than the last as learners expand and deepen their learning:

 1. Remembering: recalling facts and basic concepts from recent or long-term memory

-2. Understanding: constructing meaning from oral, written, and graphic messages
+2. Understanding: constructing meaning from oral, written and graphic messages

 3. Applying: using recalled information in novel situations